eCloudEdge-Digital/neoedge-central-user-manual/README.md

    ```
    -------
    📣 **Reminder:**
-   - Slow server response can lead to a timeout error, which manifests in the log like below and cause the installation to fail.
+    Slow server response can lead to a timeout error, which appears in the log as shown below and causes the installation to fail.
     <img src="https://github.com/eCloudEdge-Digital/neoedge-central-user-manual/raw/test/readme-images/timeout-error.png" alt="timeout error" width="95%" height="auto" align="central" margin="20px">
-   - Solution: Uninstall NeoEdge Central and increase the value of the -retries parameter before attempting the installation again.
+   **Solution:** Uninstall NeoEdge Central, then reinstall it with an increased -retries parameter value.